manviahuja12/Shelf-Help-A-Book-Recommendation-System/README.md

 <h2> :clipboard: Project Description </h2>

-* Importing Libraries: Loaded essential Python libraries like flask, numpy, pandas, and scikit-learn for data manipulation, building the recommender system, and web development.
+* Importing Libraries: Loaded essential Python libraries like flask, numpy and pandas for data manipulation, building the recommender system, and web development.

 * Loading the Dataset: Loaded the book rating dataset (books.pkl) and performed initial data checks to ensure the data was clean and suitable for modeling.